rojo-rbx/rojo/docs/installation.md

 ## Installing the Plugin

 ### Installing from GitHub
-The Rojo Roblox Studio plugin is available available from Rojo's [GitHub Releases page](https://github.com/LPGhatguy/rojo/releases).
+The Rojo Roblox Studio plugin is available from Rojo's [GitHub Releases page](https://github.com/LPGhatguy/rojo/releases).

 Download the attached `rbxm` file and put it into your Roblox Studio plugins folder.
 You can find that folder by pressing **Plugins Folder** from your Plugins toolbar in Roblox Studio: